SmartEVSE/SmartEVSE-3/docs/configuration.md

 * Reserve an amount of current for the home battery (e.g. 10A) -> Prioritize the home battery up to a specific limit

 # Integration with Home Assistant
-There are three options to integrate SmartEVSE with Home Assistant:
+There are three options to integrate your SmartEVSE with Home Assistant:

+## By MQTT (preferred)

+If you already use MQTT in your Home Assistant setup, this is the easiest and fastest way to integrate your SmartEVSE into HA.
+As soon as you have MQTT configured correctly in the SmartEVSE, the device will automatically be discovered by Home Assistant!

+> [!TIP]
+> Just add the MQTT details in the SmartEVSE and you're good!
+There is no further integration needed to set up, you will find the SmartEVSE listed on the [MQTT integration page](https://my.home-assistant.io/redirect/integration/?domain=mqtt).
+Not even a HA restart needed!

-* through the HA-integration - the easy way
+## Through the HA-integration - DEPRECATED

-    If you want to integrate your SmartEVSE with Home Assistant, please have a look at [the SmartEVSE `custom_component` for Home Assistant](https://github.com/dingo35/ha-SmartEVSEv3).
-This `custom_component` uses the API to share data from the SmartEVSE to Home Assistant, and enables you to set SmartEVSE settings from Home Assistant.
-You will need firmware version 1.5.2 or higher to use this integration.
+If you cannot (or do not want to) use MQTT to integrate your SmartEVSE with Home Assistant, please have a look at [the SmartEVSE `custom_component` for Home Assistant](https://github.com/dingo35/ha-SmartEVSEv3).
+This `custom_component` uses the REST API to share data from the SmartEVSE to Home Assistant, and enables you to set SmartEVSE settings from Home Assistant.
+You will need SmartEVSE firmware version 1.5.2 or higher to use this integration.

+> [!WARNING]
+>  Because of how this `custom_component` and the REST API works, data updates will arrive considerably slower in HA when compared to the MQTT integration.
+When possible, consider using MQTT.

-* by manually configuring your configuration.yaml
+## By manually configuring your configuration.yaml

 It's a lot of work, but you can have everything exactly your way.
 See examples in the integrations directory of our GitHub repository.

-* by MQTT

-    If you don't like the integration, e.g. because it only updates its data every 60 seconds, you might like to interface through MQTT; updates are done as soon as values change.... you can even mix it up by using both the integration AND the MQTT interface at the same time!

 # EU Capacity Rate Limiting